-The machines have risen and — sorry, John Connor — but people are embracing them because they’re just such good shoppers.
-Businesses are on board, too, because automation tools powered by machine learning (ML) and artificial intelligence (AI) can make it easier and more profitable to run a business.
-ECommerce ML and AI tools are rapidly expanding because of the reach of eCommerce.
+The machine learning algorithms have risen and — sorry, John Connor — but the people are embracing AI in eCommerce because they’re just such good shoppers.
+Retailers are on board, too, because automation tools powered by machine learning (ML) and artificial intelligence (AI) can make it easier and more profitable to run an eCommerce business.
+ECommerce ML and AI tools are rapidly expanding because of the reach of the eCommerce industry.
 The ability to interact with thousands of people at any given moment helps these bots learn and grow, improving what they can do.
 From personalizing shopping experiences and improving search results to increasing the efficiency of marketing and cutting your shipping costs, eCommerce ML is booming.

 For your business, that likely means that you’re going to be investing in ML and AI services.
 Want to know where to start?
-We’ve identified seven of the most significant improvements and offerings of ML, all of which have budget-smart options for stores large and small.
+We’ve identified seven of the most significant improvements and applications of machine learning, all of which have budget-smart options for stores large and small.